mockoon/mockoon.com/content/docs/v9.2.0/admin-api/events.md

 data: {"event":"{EVENT_NAME}","{DATA_PROPERTY}":...}
 ```

-The event names and poperties are following the same structure as the [MockoonServer events](https://github.com/mockoon/mockoon/blob/main/packages/commons/src/models/events.model.ts).
+The event names and properties are following the same structure as the [MockoonServer events](https://github.com/mockoon/mockoon/blob/main/packages/commons/src/models/events.model.ts).
 Currently, the following events are sent:

 - `transaction-complete`: sent when a transaction is completed.
 Contains the transaction data in a `transaction` property.
 - `data-bucket-processed`: sent when the data buckets are processed when launching the server.
 Contains the data buckets statuses in a `dataBuckets` property.